jordanlewis/dtbrowser/README.md

 mudcat/ directory.
 It will generate a file called data.json that contains a jsonified version of all of the songs in the database.

-Run lein cljsbuild auto dtbrowser to start auto compilation of the ClojureScript front end, and start a webserver with python -m SimpleHTTPServer to view it.
+Run lein cljsbuild auto dev to start auto compilation of the ClojureScript front end, and start a webserver with python -m SimpleHTTPServer to view it.